SofieBiosciences/SoftwareStandards/README.md

     5. Publish Release
     6. Validate https://www.sofienetwork.com/github/releases/ displays the option for your new version.
 Validate selecting that version prompts a selection of LINUX

 ### Categorizing Issues & Ticket Types

 #### Python
 Python is the center-point of Elixys.
 It controls how each sequence operation functions [timing, turning on/off valves, record creation],and it is the layer that does all communication between the User Interface and the Firmware.
 If a code-change is around a business rule; think this is the layer that will need to change.

+Pyelixs changes will be written in a TDD format [Test Driven Development].
+This means, prior to source code being developed; a test must be written to validate it is working against the simulator.
+This means, immediatly after writing the test, we would expect failure.
+Develop the source code afterwards to make a passing test.
+For more details on developing Pyelixys tests visit the [README](https://github.com/SofieBiosciences/Elixys/blob/master/src/test/README.md)

 #### C++
 C++ contains all the low-level controls for the hardware.
 This layer should very seldomly be changed once hardware revisions has been finalized.